-Reducing CO2 in our supply chain
+Reducing GHG emissions in our supply chain

-The programme has since grown significantly, and in 2022, we increased the number of suppliers asked to complete the CDP climate questionnaire by more than 60% to 138 of our most-carbon intensive suppliers.
+The programme has since grown significantly, and in 2022, we increased the number of suppliers asked to complete the CDP climate questionnaire by more than 60% to 138 of our most carbon-intensive suppliers.

 We want to better understand the impact our supply chain has on the climate, as well as water and forests.
 The goal is to work more closely with these suppliers and ultimately lower the environmental impacts year on year.